 Tickets are £15.
-There will be two tours available at 10:30 and 12:00, starting promptly in the Undercroft.
+Tours will start promptly in the Undercroft.

-Please note: Tickets for this event can only be purchased online or over the phone.
-Event tickets cannot be brought in person.
+Please note: Tickets for this event can only be purchased online or by phone.
+Event tickets cannot be bought in person.

 Separate ticket (advanced booking required)